openego/eDisGo/doc/methodology/flexibility/index.rst

      - :class:`~edisgo.network.overlying_grid.OverlyingGrid`
      - :ref:`overlying-grid-flex`

 The optimisation that ties them together is described in :ref:`flexibility-opf`.
+For *all* eDisGo component types — grid components as well as these flexibilities — see :ref:`components`.

 .. toctree::
    :maxdepth: 1